List of Star Trek: Lower Decks characters: Alonzo Freeman

 Alonzo Freeman (voiced by Phil LaMarr) is Mariner's father and a Starfleet admiral.
 At the end of the series, Alonzo is rassigned to the relocated and repurposed Starbase 80 to oversee explorations of a stable inter-dimensional portal with his wife, Captain Carol Freeman.

 Kayshon

 Kayshon (voiced by Carl Tart) is a Tamarian lieutenant on the Cerritos.

 Dr. Gabers Migleemo

 Dr. Gabers Migleemo (voiced by Paul F. Tompkins) is a Klowakhan psychologist.
-He serves Ship's Counsellor on the USS Cerritios, but his methods are considered questionable with his prediction for his cultural habit for food and cuisine analogies.
+He serves Ship's Counsellor on the USS Cerritios, but his methods are considered questionable with his predilection for his cultural habit for food and cuisine analogies.
 June 2020, Newsome was asked by a fan on Twitter if comedian Paul F. Tompkins would have a guest role in the series given Newsome was a frequent guest on Tompkins' podcast Spontaneanation.
 Tompkins expressed interest in the idea, and McMahan responded to say that he was organizing to have Tompkins cast for a guest role in the series' second season.
 He ultimately appeared as Migleemo in the series.